-Many people will be asking – Do we need it?
-But cybercrime is on the increase and the Cybercrimes and Cybersecurity Bill aims to keep the people of South Africa safe from criminals, terrorists and other states.
+Many people will be asking – Do we need the Cybercrimes Bill?
+But cybercrime is on the increase and the Cybercrimes and Cybersecurity Bill aims to keep people safe from criminals, terrorists and other states.
 It also consolidates South Africa’s cybercrime laws into one place.
-Essentially, it aims to stop cybercrime and improve the security of South Africa.
+Essentially, it aims to stop cybercrime and improve the security of the country.

 Who is affected by the Cybercrimes and Cybersecurity Bill?

 - People involved with IT (or POPI) regulatory compliance.

 - Cyber criminals and terrorists.

 - Providers of software or hardware tools that could be used to commit offences.

 - Financial services providers because there are some prohibited financial transactions.

 - Anyone who owns an Information Infrastructure that Government could declare as critical.

 - Everyone who uses a computer or the Internet.